ShareKM/KMAP-M/kmap2020/kmap.c/README.md

 The KMAP library employs several advanced optimization techniques to accurately fit kinetic models to time-activity curve (TAC) data derived from PET imaging.

 1. **Levenberg-Marquardt Algorithm**:
-   - **Purpose**: The Levenberg-Marquardt (LM) algorithm is a widely used method for solving nonlinear least squares problems, particularly in the context of curve fitting.
-In kinetic modeling, it plays a crucial role in adjusting the model parameters so that the computed TAC closely matches the observed data.
+   - **Purpose**: The Levenberg-Marquardt (LM) algorithm is a widely used classic optimization method for solving nonlinear least squares problems, particularly in the context of time activity curve (TAC) fitting.
+In kinetic modeling, it plays a crucial role in estimating the model parameters so that the computed TAC closely matches the measured TAC data.
 The algorithm effectively bridges the gap between the steepest descent method and the Gauss-Newton algorithm, providing a balanced approach that is both robust and efficient.

    - **How It Works**:
      - The LM algorithm iteratively updates the parameters by minimizing the sum of the squared differences between the observed and model-predicted TAC values.
 It combines the advantages of two methods: